Hair Dye Deaths

 Have you suffered an allergic reaction to hair dye or so called “Black Henna” and is it possible to react to Henna and Indigo?

 Pure henna and indigo hair dyes are probably just the answer you’ve been waiting for.
 PPD and henna have no family ties whatsoever and are totally unrelated, so if you’ve reacted to PPD it doesn’t mean you’re barred from natural plant dyes like pure henna & indigo but it does mean you must definitely steer clear of metallic salt compound or pre-mixed hennas which may contain PPD dye.
 Always read the ingredients.
 If it says 100% lawsonia inermis (henna) and 100% indigofera tinctoria (indigo) and nothing else, then it’s safe to assume it’s safe.
 Otherwise, steer clear.
 If you’ve suffered a PPD reaction, GO TO RENAISSANCE HENNA NATURAL HAIR DYE FEEDBACK for customer testimonials.
-Renaissance henna natural hair dye is used successfully by PPS allergy patients.
+Renaissance henna natural hair dye is used successfully by PPD allergy patients.

 Is henna safe?